sharhalakis/fsprotect/README.md

 fsprotect is a set of scripts, customized for debian systems that protect existing filesystems.

-It uses the AUFS filesystem and some initramfs magic to protect the root filesystem.
+It uses the OverlayFS filesystem and some initramfs magic to protect the root filesystem.
 It also uses a simple init script to protect other filesystems as early as possible.

 fsprotect is excellent for public computers like those in libraries, labs, etc. It will ease the life of all administrators with a couple of simple steps.